ethereum/homestead-guide/source/account-management.rst

   $ geth --password /path/to/password account new

-..  warning:: Using the ``--password`` flag is meant to be used only for testing or automation in trusted environments.
+..
+Warning:: Using the ``--password`` flag is meant to be used only for testing or automation in trusted environments.
 It is a bad idea to save your password to file or expose it in any other way.
 If you do use the ``--password`` flag with a password file, make sure the file is not readable or even listable for anyone but you.
 You can achieve this in Mac/Linux systems with:

 .. code-block:: Bash